 Here are our top tips for a fun and frustration-free visit:

-- How do I book my daily vehicle permit?
+2. How do I book my daily vehicle permit in advance?

-1. How do I book my daily vehicle permit?
+2. How do I book my daily vehicle permit in advance?

 Forks of the Credit Provincial Park has a limited amount of space for visitors.

-To help guarantee access for day use, our visitors will now be able to plan their trip ahead of time and obtain a daily vehicle permit in advance.
+To help guarantee access for day use, our visitors must now obtain a daily vehicle permit in advance.

-Advance daily vehicle permits are available at 7:00 a.m., five days in advance of your arrival date.
+Advance daily vehicle permits are available to be booked at 7:00 a.m., five days in advance of your arrival date.
 We are offering daily vehicle permits on four-hour time slots, in addition to full day permits.

-When purchasing your permit, please note that you are only guaranteed access during your selected time slot.
+When purchasing your permit, please note that you will only be guaranteed access during your selected time slot.
 Access to the park outside the designated time slot is not permitted.

 Reservations can be made: